nathants/runclj/readme.md

 to force a lein project level rebuild:

 - use an env variable `clean=y cljs shell.cljs`
-- or `rm -rf $(cljs-root shell.cljs)`.
+- or `rm -rf $(cljs-root shell.cljs)`

-you can use a repl as an alternative to just running the script with `cljs`. start the repl with `cljs-repl shell.cljs`, jack-in to the nrepl on the port it printed, then call the function `(start-node-repl)`.
+you can use a repl as an alternative to just running the script with `cljs`. start the repl with `cljs-repl shell.cljs`, jack-in to the nrepl on the printed port, then call the function `(start-node-repl)`.

-for client code, use `(start-browser-repl)` and uncomment the repl line in the clients `run` function.
+for client code, use `(start-browser-repl)` and uncomment the repl line in the clients `-main` function.

 alternately, open `$(cljs-root shell.cljs)/project.clj` in your IDE and start your repl some other way.